interuss/dss/deploy/MIGRATION.md

 ```
 helm upgrade [RELEASE_NAME] [PATH_TO_DSS_HELM] --set cockroachdb.statefulset.updateStrategy.rollingUpdate.partition=0 --reuse-values
 ```

-and if editing the image tag and rollout partition in your `values.yaml`, it would look like this:
+If using a values file (eg `helm_values.yml`), you can set the new image tag and rollout partition like this:
 ```yaml
 cockroachdb:
   image: